NTBBloodbath/lcfetch/README.md

 #### Installing dependencies

-The Lua packages listed below are optional because lcfetch will download `Lua 5.3.6` locally by default in order to avoid installing extra stuff in your system.
+The packages listed below are optional because lcfetch will download `Lua 5.3.6` locally by default in order to avoid installing extra stuff in your system and libraries if they aren't installed in your system.

+> **IMPORTANT**: xmake is not in all distributions repositories,
+> please refer to xmake [installation guide](https://xmake.io/#/guide/installation).

 ##### Ubuntu